awesomepack/Mortality_By_Meat_Consumption/ETL/README.md

+# Instructions
+If you intend to recreate the steps in this project you will need to:
+* Run the Meat_Mortality and then the Mortality_Table .sql files first
+* Download the data in [Resources](https://github.com/awesomepack/Mortality_By_Meat_Consumption/tree/main/ETL/Resources)
+* Download the ETL.ipynb and run all cells

 # Extraction
 * [WHO Mortality Database](https://www.who.int/data/data-collection-tools/who-mortality-database#:~:text=The%20WHO%20Mortality%20Database%20is%20a%20compilation%20of,and%20cause%20of%20death%20as%20reported%20by%20countries.): A dataset of deaths reported by members of WHO
 * [OECD Meat Consumption](https://data.oecd.org/agroutput/meat-consumption.htm): Dataset lists meat consumption per capita for many countries